 So, on Saturday, with lockdown restrictions easing and parks reopening, I decided the time had come to reacquaint myself with ‘the steps’.
 Unfortunately, my reacquaintance ended before it even began.

 Why?
 Because hundreds – perhaps thousands – of others had the same idea.
 The park was packed, with the adjacent road and streets jammed with cars and more people wanting to get in, bringing traffic to a standstill.
 The whole experience was like arriving at the concert of a huge music star, but in this case, the only star was ‘The Steps’ and she’s been the resident star attraction for decades.
 So why all the fuss now?

-Maybe it’s because there seems to now be a surge in people realising that exercise and physical activity doesn’t need to be sophisticated.
+Maybe it’s because there seems to now be a surge in people realizing that exercise and physical activity doesn’t need to be sophisticated.
 It doesn’t need a gym or a tennis court.
-There’s been almost a collective realisation that walking is the most convenient, simplest exercise most of us can do.
+There’s been almost a collective realization that walking is the most convenient, simplest exercise most of us can do.